 -A Fool in the Forest, January 2014

-As a strong interpreter of new works, Ariel has originated several roles, including Queen Amarosa (The Bucket), Chrissy (percs.), and Gale (The Nightingale and the Rose).
-In 2022, she joined Thompson Street Opera to cover She in the American premiere of The Kamikaze Mind and Recipe in the stage premiere of Would You Eat Me?
-Ariel has also been an apprentice artist with the Cortona Sessions for New Music and New Music on the Point where she premiered numerous art songs and chamber music.
+As a sought after interpreter of new works, Ariel has originated several roles such as Queen Amarosa (The Bucket), Chrissy (percs.), and Gale (The Nightingale and the Rose).
+In 2022, she joined Thompson Street Opera for the first time to cover She in the American premiere of The Kamikaze Mind and Recipe in the stage premiere of Would You Eat Me?
+Ariel has also been an artist fellow with the Cortona Sessions for New Music and New Music on the Point where she premiered numerous art songs and chamber music.

 Ariel is a recipient of the Koch Cultural Trust Artist Grant, the Sigma Alpha Iota Professional Development Grant, and a two-time recipient of the UMKC Women’s Council Graduate Assistance Fund.
 She was a finalist in the 2021 Artist Presentation Society Competition, the 2019 Coeur d’Alene Symphony Orchestra Young Artist Competition, and the 2019 University of Missouri Kansas City Concerto Aria Competition.
 In 2023, she was named both the Winner and Audience Favorite prizes from the Sinfonietta Bel Canto Competition.

 Ariel received her degrees in Voice Performance from the University of Missouri Kansas City under the tutelage of Maria Kanyova.
 She resides in Chicago with her partner and her tabby cat Snicklefritz (the real star of the show).